timothy-leong/alphalove/README.md

 The main benefit of using bots in place of traditional dating agencies would be cutting the cost of human matchmaking.

 ## Development goals
-The first development goal is to expose an endpoint where a user can submit a strategy in JSON.
+The first development goal is an endpoint where a user can submit a strategy in JSON.
 The next goal is to write a UI where users can interactively craft strategies in an HTML form, just like on a conventional algorithmic bot-trading website.

-One stretch goal could be a dashboard with sample strategies for new users to explore, so that they can adapt and reuse existing strategies for their first experience with the app.
+One stretch goal could be a dashboard with sample strategies for new users to explore, so that they can adapt and reuse existing strategies instead of creating one from scratch.

 ## Use case
 Users can deploy strategies to skip the step of scrolling through multiple profiles.
 Alphalove returns matches that pass a user's algorithmic filter.